 - Over 4,000 hours of academic instruction provided

 PATH TO COLLEGE

 - Participants increased their knowledge of the college application process

 - Participants demonstrated an understanding of what is required to succeed in the workplace

-- Several college and career seminars were held, including seven college and university visits
+- Several college and career seminars were held, including college and university visits

 - Facilities saw an increase in participants who enjoyed reading more